Quantum embedding study of strain and charge induced Stark effects on the NV$^{-}$ center in diamond: Computational methodology

 \subsection{Quantum embedding}

-From the ground-state DFT calculation of NV$^{-}$, we downfold onto a minimal active space containing only the defect states of NV$^{-}$ via Wannierization (using the Wannier90 code) ~\cite{Pizzi2020}.
-The down-folded problem is mapped onto the effective Hamiltonian ~\cite{Bockstedte2018, Ma2021, Muechler2022}
+From the ground-state DFT calculation of supercell containing the NV$^{-}$, we downfold onto a minimal active space containing only the defect states of NV$^{-}$ via Wannierization (using the Wannier90 code \cite{Pizzi2020}).
+The down-folded problem is mapped onto the effective Hamiltonian~\cite{Bockstedte2018, Ma2021, Muechler2022}

 where $c^{\dagger}$ ($c$) represent creation (annihilation) operators, and $i$,$j$,$k$,$l$ label different correlated defect states within the active space, with spin $\sigma$, $\sigma'$.
 The first term in Eq.~(\ref{equation:1}) represents the single-particle part of the effective Hamiltonian and is characterized by the hopping matrix elements $t_{ij}$ in the Wannier basis.
-The hopping matrix elements are determined from the Wannierized basis functions $\psi$ as
+The hopping matrix elements are determined from the Wannierized basis functions $\phi$ as

-In the absence of disentanglement from bulk bands, the eigenvalues of $t_{ij}$ reproduce the KS eigenvalues exactly ~\cite{Souza2001}.
-The second term in Eq.~(\ref{equation:1}) captures the effective electron-electron interactions between correlated states within the active space, in this case represented via the four-body screened Coulomb tensor $U_{ijkl}$.
+In the absence of disentanglement from bulk bands, the eigenvalues of $t_{ij}$ reproduce the Kohn-Sham (KS) eigenvalues exactly ~\cite{Souza2001}.
+The second term in Eq.~(\ref{equation:1}) captures the effective electron-electron interactions between correlated states within the active space, in this case represented via the two-body screened Coulomb tensor $U_{ijkl}$.
 We calculate these effective interactions using the constrained random-phase approximation (cRPA) ~\cite{Aryasetiawan2004}, via